Found an animal? What to Do Now…

 Place the animal in a warm, quiet, and confined area.
 You should use tissues, paper towels, T-shirts, or pillow cases to help the animal stay warm.
 You may use a heating pad on low but be sure to keep half of the box off of the pad to provide a cool side.
 You should NOT feed or water the animal.
 Ingesting the wrong food may cause death.

 Our pets have lots of bacteria in their mouths that can kill many wild animals quickly.
 If you have found an animal your pet caught please contact a rehabilitator quickly for animal care.

-WildCare does not accept adult deer, adult raccoons, or adult coyotes and while we offer advice, we do not remove nuisance wildlife.
+WildCare does not accept adult deer, adult raccoons, adult skunks, or adult coyotes and while we offer advice, we do not remove nuisance wildlife.